 Dr Susan Foden, Non-Executive Director

 Tom is a physician who has worked in pharmaceutical medicine and drug development for over 20 years with much of this time specialising in oncology.
 After several years working in clinical medicine, he joined firstly Medeval Ltd (University of Manchester) and then AstraZeneca, where he has held a number of global R&D roles.
 Most recently these included Senior Medical Director and Executive Director Clinical Programs.
-He has overseen several global drug development programs, interacting with leading external medical and scientific experts, academic groups and regulatory agencies worldwide and brings a wealth of experience in drug development.
+He has overseen several global drug development programs, interacting with leading external medical and scientific experts, academic groups and regulatory agencies.